Kate Raworth

 Kate Raworth (born 13 December 1970) is an English economist known for "doughnut economics", an economic model that balances between essential human needs and planetary boundaries.
-She is Senior Associate at Oxford University’s Environmental Change Institute and a Professor of Practice at Amsterdam University of Applied Sciences.
+Raworth is senior associate at Oxford University’s Environmental Change Institute and a Professor of Practice at Amsterdam University of Applied Sciences.

-Education
+Family and education

-Raworth achieved first class honours in Politics, Philosophy and Economics at the University of Oxford and followed it with an MSc in Development Economics.
-She holds an honorary doctorate from Business School Lausanne.
+Raworth was born in 1970 to a florist mother and a businessman father; she has an older sister, Sophie.
+She grew up in Twickenham in Middlesex, and attended St Paul's Girls School.
+She then studied Politics, Philosophy and Economics at the University of Oxford, influenced by Andrew Graham.
+She achieved first-class honours, and followed this with an MSc in Development Economics.

 Career

-From 1994 to 1997 Raworth worked promoting micro-enterprise development in Zanzibar as a Fellow of the Overseas Development Institute.
-From 1997 to 2001 she was economist and co-author of the United Nations Development Programme's Human Development Report, writing chapters on globalization, new technologies, resource consumption and human rights.
-From 2002 to 2013 she was a Senior Researcher at Oxfam.
-She is currently a Senior Research Associate, Tutor and Advisory Board member of the Environmental Change Institute of the University of Oxford.
-She is also a Senior Associate at the Cambridge Institute for Sustainability Leadership, and a member of the advisory board at the ZOE Institute for Future-fit Economies.
+For 3 years from 1995, Raworth worked to promote micro-enterprise development in Zanzibar as a fellow of the Overseas Development Institute.
+From 1997 to 2001, she was an economist and co-author of the United Nations Development Programme's Human Development Report, writing chapters on globalization, new technologies, resource consumption, and human rights.
+From 2002 to 2013, Raworth was a senior researcher at Oxfam.
+She is currently a senior research associate, tutor, and advisory board member of the Environmental Change Institute of the University of Oxford, a senior associate at the Cambridge Institute for Sustainability Leadership, and a member of the advisory board at the ZOE Institute for Future-fit Economies.